[toggle title=”FLAVOR, INGREDIENTS & BREWING” state=”closed”]

 Use boiling water and allow your Pu Erh Tea to steep as little as 2 minutes or as much as 6 minutes.
 Double the steep time for each of the following steeps.
-Pu Erh Tea can be steeped at least 3 times and depending on the steep times, as many as 8 times.
-Cponsider blending the first steep with the following steeps to balance the tea.
-If you do not want to drink all the tea, store in fridge for wonderful iced tea.
+Pu Erh Tea can be steeped at least 3 times and, depending on the steep times, as many as 8 times.
+Consider blending the first steep with the following steeps to balance the tea; if you do not want to drink all the tea, store it in the fridge for wonderful iced tea.

 Store in a dry place.